RFID in Hospital Inventory Management: Myth Versus Reality

 Reality

-RFID technology has evolved to the extent that there are far more cost-effective solutions for use within clinical supply chain – with new fixed and mobile RFID readers eliminating the need for expensive RFID-enabled cabinetry.
+RFID technology has evolved to the extent that there are far more cost-effective solutions for use within clinical supply chain – with new fixed and mobile RFID readers reducing the need for expensive RFID-enabled cabinetry.

 Myth #2: RFID is labor intensive